zoeeleckron/zoeeleckron.github.io/README.md

 $ git commit -m "Initial commit"
 $ git push -u origin master
 ```
 3. … and you're done!
-Fire up a browser and go to https://username.github.io.
+Fire up a browser and go to `https://username.github.io`.
 Do a little dance to celebrate your very first website!
 #
 _Refer to [GitHub Pages](https://pages.github.com/) if you want to change the url to a custom domain name of yours, among other things._
-_And don't forget to check out all the other links for future reference.
-They can be found in the workshop slides that will be emailed to you._
+_And don't forget to check out all the other cool links for your benefit.
+They can be found in the workshop slides that will be emailed to you. **You're Welcome :)**_